ArtemSotnikov/HomeWork/home-work-65/README.md

-# Simple Server on Express with connection to MongodDB with Passport authentication (from local file)
+# Simple Server on Express with connection to MongodDB and CRUD functionality with Passport authentication (from local file)

-This project is a Node.js web application that demonstrates connection to **MongoDB Atlas**.
-The project includes **Passport.js** with the **Local Strategy** (email and password) from local user file .
-It also has **session management** using `express-session`, and restricts access to a protected route.
+This is a Node.js/Express server application with  CRUD (Create, Read, Update, Delete) functionality using MongoDB Atlas as the database.
+The application features user session authentication, user management routes, and server-side rendering with EJS templates.

 Main features:

 - Connection and fetching users data from MongoDB Atlas
+- Add, update, replace, and delete single or multiple users
 - User login with email and password (`/login`)
 - Authentication using Passport.js
 - Session management with `express-session`